Zizaco/confide/README.md

 **Warning:**

-Standard the confirm email is not being send.
-So if you want only confirmed users to login, in your UserController, instead of simply calling logAttempt( $input ), call logAttempt( $input, true ).
-The second parameter stands for "confirmed_only".
+Standard the confirm email is being send.
+And we require them to be confirmed.
+It is easy to change this in the confide config-file.
+Both values signup_email and signup_confirm are set to true in the config-file.
+Change it to false if you do not want to send them an email and they do not need to be confirmed to be able to login to the website.

 ## Quick start